-13. Scope.
-The evaluation will cover EMOP 200525 including all activities and processes related to its formulation, implementation, resourcing, monitoring, evaluation and reporting relevant to answer the evaluation questions.
-The period covered by this evaluation is October 2012- March 2014, which captures the time from the development of the operation until the start of the evaluation.
+- 13. Scope.
+The evaluation will cover PRRO 200310 including all activities and processes related to its formulation, implementation, resourcing, monitoring, evaluation and reporting relevant to answer the evaluation questions.
+The period covered by this evaluation is beginning of 2013 to Mid-2014 which captures the time from the development of the operation until the start of the evaluation. - 14.
+While the areas where WFP provides assistance are generally accessible, visits can only be with prior coordination through official channels.
+As such, visits to the operational areas by the evaluation team will need to be carefully planned and coordinated with the country office to ensure adequate coverage.